top of page

 Apply for this project if you have...

-• An interest in labour & employment law
+• An interest in employment law

 • Strong research, writing, and presentation skills